I made my way back to Myanmar recently, long after my one-year stay in 2003. I am happy to connect again with this peculiar and beautiful country.

 My comeback to Myanmar takes place short before the nation elections of November 2015 – the first since a nominally civilian government was installed in 2011.
 Many observers are keen to forecast a landslide victory of the National League for Democracy (NLD) under the condition of free and fair elections.

 The NLD had two main political contenders: first, political parties representing ethnic minorities, as the NLD is foremost composed by ethic Bamar supporters; second, the hard-line Buddhist movement.
-The Ma Ba Tha contends that NLD alleged accommodating policy vis-à-vis the Myanmar’s Muslim minority undermines the country’s Buddhist identity.
+The latter, named Ma Ba Tha, contends that NLD alleged accommodating policy vis-à-vis the Myanmar’s Muslim minority undermines the country’s Buddhist identity.

-The outlook on Myanmar’s politics sketched above aims at merely reminding the strong Buddhist and Bamar identity of the mainstream national culture, as well as the many subtleties of the ethnic, religious and political map.
+Myanmar’s politics outlook sketched above aims at merely reminding the strong Buddhist and Bamar identity of the mainstream national culture, as well as the many subtleties of the ethnic, religious and political map.
 As a matter of fact, Myanmar is not a culturally homogeneous country.
 Let’s explore now Yangon’s religious identity to confirm the assertion.

 I settle in a popular downtown area near the British colonial quarter, far away from Inya Lake where I stayed in 2003.
 My urban treks in those vivid neighbourhoods will help me sensing the societal changes at work.